nasa/cumulus/docs/deployment/README.md

 `data-persistence-tf/terraform.tf`.
 These settings allow `cumulus-tf` to determine the names of the resources created in `data-persistence-tf`.

 Run `terraform init` if this is your first time deploying this module.
-As with the `data-persistence-tf` module, **be sure not to delete or to alter the contents** of the `.terraform` directory created by this command.

 Run `terraform apply` to deploy the resources.
 Type `yes` when prompted to confirm that you want to create the resources.
 Assuming the operation is succesful, you should see output like this: